Bishop Alex was elected and consecrated in 2022 as the second bishop of the Gulf Atlantic Diocese of the Anglican Church in North America.

 Prior to serving the Anglican Church, Chris was an aircraft carrier-based test pilot in the Navy, where he had a successful 25-year career gaining experience in strategic planning, data analysis, flag staff management, disaster response, and senior base leadership.
 He holds two engineering master’s degrees and an MBA, and continues to attend and serve at Church of Our Savior.

-Together with his wife Karissa and daughters Avila and Norah, Taylor has a special passion for raising up and sending out leaders into the mission of Christ, for racial reconciliation, and for calling artists and skeptics to give Jesus a fresh hearing.
-Taylor has also served on the national church planting leadership team for the ACNA called Always Forward, and is a founding member of the Anglican Multiethnic Network (AMEN).
+Together with his wife Karissa and their children, Taylor has a special passion for raising up and sending out leaders into the mission of Christ, for racial reconciliation, and for calling artists and skeptics to give Jesus a fresh hearing.
+Taylor has also served on the national church planting leadership team for the ACNA called Always Forward, and was a founding member of the Anglican Multiethnic Network (AMEN).

 Michelle grew up in Jacksonville.
 She moved to Tallahassee to attend Florida State University, where she joined the InterVarsity campus ministry.
 Upon graduation, she came on staff with InterVarsity, serving as a Tallahassee campus staff for five years and then as the North Florida area director for seven years.
 She is deeply passionate about raising up leaders, church planting, and creating spaces for people to encounter God in prayer.
 She’s currently pursuing a Masters of Theological Studies from Gordon-Conwell Theological Seminary (Jacksonville).
 She was on the core team that helped plant Incarnation Tallahassee, where she and her husband, Zach, still serve as leaders.